-- (a) After the mover has started their reply; - (b) After the mover has indicated that they want to forego this right; and - (c) Where the mover has spoken to an amendment to the original motion and the Chairperson has indicated that he or she intends to put the motion.
+- I. After the mover has started their reply; - II.
+After the mover has indicated that they want to forego this right; and - III.
+Where the mover has spoken to an amendment to the original motion and the chairperson has indicated that he or she intends to put the motion.